betulalgur/News_App/README.md

 - You can use Postman or a similar API testing tool for CRUD operations.
 - Mailtrap is used for testing email notifications.
 It should be replaced with a real mail service for production.
 - Scheduled tasks (like sending a daily news summary) require setting up a cron job.
 See the "Scheduled Tasks Setup" section for instructions.

+## Demo Video

+For a live demonstration of the application in action, please check out the video at this [Google Drive link](https://drive.google.com/drive/folders/1h_WXZwg6SRLJkLog07PvK7yjzrwSpHM9?usp=sharing).